Wings Hauser

 Gerald Dwight "Wings" Hauser (December 12, 1947 – March 15, 2025) was an American actor, screenwriter, film director and musician.
 A prolific character actor, he appeared in over 100 film and television productions since 1967, and was once called "the biggest star you've never heard of".
 He received an Independent Spirit Award nomination for Best Supporting Male for his role in Tough Guys Don't Dance (1987).
-He was also the father of actor Cole Hauser.
+He is the father of actor Cole Hauser.

 Early life

 Hauser was born in the Hollywood neighborhood of Los Angeles, the son of Geraldine (née Thienes) and Dwight Hauser, a director and producer.
 His brother is actor Erich Hauser.
 The elder Hauser's career was hampered by the Red Scare, and the family moved outside Los Angeles when Hauser was 8 years old, where his father started a small theatre group.
 He earned his nickname during high school, when he played football as a wing-back.

 Hauser made his film debut at the age of 18, when he played a small role in the 1967 war film First to Fight.
 Although from an acting family, Hauser did not seriously pursue acting at first, and spent most of his twenties working as a folk musician and busker.
 For a period in the early 1970s, Hauser was homeless, and spent several months living in a vacant garage with his infant daughter Bright.

 In 1970, he was a member of the band "Vision of Sunshine" that released a self-titled album on the Avco-Embassy label.
 In 1975, Hauser released an album for RCA titled Your Love Keeps Me Off the Streets.
 For this LP, he used the name "Wings Livinryte".
 Though the album was not a success, it enabled Hauser to move into more stable housing with his daughter.
 The same year, he appeared in an episode of the television series Cannon, earning his SAG card.